-Automation technology and Industry 4.0 with PLC, EPLAN, C#/C++
+Automation technology and transformation expert Industry 4.0/5.0 with PLC, EPLAN, C#/C++

 • Certificates: Certificate "PLC: Working with Simatic S7 in the TIA Portal"